-- An explanation of changes and other important info
+- An explanation of changes or corrections made on your return

-It’s important to read your Notice of Assessment (NOA) and keep it for your records, as amounts and other info from your NOA are sometimes needed in later years.
+It’s important to read your Notice of Assessment and keep it for your records.
+Information, such as the amounts listed can sometimes be needed in later years.

-There are two ways you can get your Notice of Assessment:
+There are two ways to get your Notice of Assessment:

-- By mail: Canada Revenue Agency mails it to you via the mailing address on your tax return
+- By mail: The Canada Revenue Agency (CRA) sends it to the mailing address on your tax return.

-- By CRA Online Mail: Canada Revenue Agency notifies you that your assessment is available for you to view via CRA Online Mail.
+- By CRA Online Mail: The CRA notifies you that your assessment is available for you to view via CRA Online Mail.
 You can register for CRA Online Mail when you file your tax return or online through your CRA My Account – this is how to get your Notice of Assessment online.

 If you’ve misplaced the paper copy of your Notice of Assessment that was mailed to you, there are two easy ways to get a replacement copy:

-If you filed near or after the tax deadline of April 30th, it can take even longer for the CRA to assess your return, sometimes as long as 8 weeks.
+If you filed near or after the tax deadline, it can take even longer for the CRA to assess your return, sometimes as long as 8 weeks.
 It can also take up to 16 weeks if you live outside Canada or if you’re a nonresident filing a personal income tax return.